 New Orleans, Louisiana

 Brimming with personality and character, New Orleans is perhaps the most unique and culturally distinct city in the country.
-Enjoy delicious Creole cuisine and beignets, jazz performances, Dislandland-esque architecture in the French Quarter, and rich history around every corner.
+Enjoy delicious Creole cuisine and beignets, jazz performances, Disneyland-esque architecture in the French Quarter, and rich history around every corner.

 As both a tropical paradise and a multicultural metropolis, Miami is easily one of the most exciting and beautiful cities in the world.
-From world-class shopping to beachside lounging, colorful Art Deco architecture, authentic Cuban cuisine, and bustling art scene, there's no shortage of excitement and beauty in this Sunshine State locale.
+From world-class shopping to beachside lounging, colorful Art Deco architecture, authentic Cuban cuisine, and a bustling art scene, there's no shortage of excitement and beauty in this Sunshine State locale.
 Make time for a trip to Style Mafia in Wynwood for affordable on-trend pieces, check out the art in the area, and head to Mandolin for delicious Greek food in a chic garden setting.
 In South Beach, go to the Webster, a gallery-like shop with expertly-curated designer finds, and walk for miles along the boardwalk parallel to Collins Ave.

 San Francisco, California

 Ah, San Francisco.
 No matter how many times you visit this city or how long you live there, the views never fail to take your breath away.
 And get ready to be out of breath, thanks to the countless hills you'll climb, which always promise a gorgeous view, whether it looks out onto the bay, the bridge, the towers, the Victorian homes, or the Pacific ocean.
 And when it comes to food, it's pretty hard to find a city with as many delicious gourmet eateries as San Francisco, where the produce is fresh and the chefs are the best of the best.